kikobr/ProtoSparker/README.md

 ProtoSparker is based on layer names to automatically set up the expected behavior.

 That means if you want a layer to scroll, you name it "scroll;".
-If you want it to be a select field, you name it "select_field;".
+If you want it to be a select field, you name it "select-field;".

 Every feature we have is based on the same layer naming convention:
 ```